-Power interruptions occur for a number of reasons and can be planned or unplanned.
+Power outages occur for a number of reasons and can be due to scheduled maintenance or faults.
 In all instances, we aim to restore power supply to our customers as quickly and safely as possible.

-Planned power interruptions occur to allow essential maintenance to be undertaken on the network.
-Customers will always be informed when a planned power interruption is due to occur.
+Planned power outages occur to allow essential maintenance to be undertaken on the network.
+Customers will always be informed when a planned power outage is due to occur.

-More information on planned power interruptions is available here.
+More information on planned power outages is available here.

-Please visit our frequently asked questions page to find essential information, including safety and restoration work.
+Please visit our frequently asked questions to find essential information, including safety and restoration work.

 For information on the safe operation of portable home and standby generators click here.

-This means that Western Power is not currently aware of a network interruption at your location.
+This means that Western Power is not currently aware of a network outage at your location.
 If you are without power you may have tripped a safety switch in your power board/meter box.
-Alternatively you may have a power interruption that we are not aware of.
+Alternatively you may have a power outage that we are not aware of.
 Please call 13 13 51 to report your fault.

 This is the time we estimate that most customers in your suburb will get their power back on.